DHSYan/DHSYan/README.md

 I am a inspired High School Student who is on his final year of high school

 📖Goals:
-- Study Computer Science in University!
+- Study Computer Science in UBC!
 - Learn more Java, grasp more of the fundemental of in Computer Science

 ✏️Current Projects: